-6. Belladonna was not the first to fill the role of singer for Anthrax.
+6. Belladonna was not the first to fill the role of singer for "Anthrax".
 The band had already entered the studio with singer Matt Fallon, after most of the songs were ready, but he did not deliver the goods and the band quickly fired him.

 7. Following the brief and unsuccessful "affair" with Matt Fallon, the band members have already considered splitting the singing roles between guitarist Scott Ian and bassist Frank Bello.
-Ian said they were thinking of the band "Kiss" that has two lead vocalists when the idea came up.
+Ian said they were thinking of the band "Kiss" which has two lead vocalists when the idea came up.
 Frank was supposed to sing the cleaner songs like Paul Stanley, and Scott the hardcore tracks.

-8. A few months before the release of the album, the band released a mini-album (EP) featuring first recordings with Belladonna.
+8. A few months before the release of the album, the band released a mini-album (EP) featuring the first recordings with Belladonna.
 The mini-album is called "Armed and Dangerous", it includes a different version of the songs that will also be included in the album, as well as recordings of two songs from the band's first album, re-recorded with Belladonna.

 9. This is also the band's first album with bassist Frank Bello.